nguyenphuminh/reval/README.md

 ## What does it have?
 * Functions to create/render HTML elements.
-* Components with states and lifecycle support.
+* Components with states and lifecycle events support.
-* Some utility functions.

 ## [How to use?](tutorial.md)